Understanding Inconsistent State Update Vulnerabilities in Smart Contracts: Introduction

-To answer these {three} questions, we studied 116 inconsistent state update vulnerabilities in 352 real-world smart {contract projects} from 2021 to 2024.
-These vulnerability samples come from the prestigious Code4rena competition \cite{Code4rena}, which invites individuals and companies around the world to participate and incentivizes participants to audit real-world smart contracts by offering generous bonuses \cite{Leaderboard}.
-For each of the 116 inconsistent state update vulnerabilities, we deeply analyze the source code (which is available through GitHub), code comments, bug reports, and fix suggestions of the relevant contracts to fully understand the root causes, effective fix strategies, and exploitation methods.
-Our large-scale study enables us to deliver 11 original and important findings.
+{\textbf{Results.} Based on the study results of root causes, fix strategies, and exploitation methods, we systematically classify the 116 inconsistent state update vulnerabilities into different categories from these three dimensions.
+For each category, we quantify its distribution and summarize its pattern.
+To enhance the understanding, we illustrate through numerous bug examples during the process.
+Meanwhile, we also present the correlations between root causes and their corresponding fix strategies as well as exploitation methods.
+Overall, our study enables us to deliver 11 original and important findings.
 We here highlight several findings: \begin{itemize}[] \item {The most significant root cause (47.4\%) is that for transactions involving multiple operation steps, some state variables fail to be updated in time after each operation.
 In particular, this category of bugs occurs frequently for state synchronization in permission management.}

 \item {The second most significant root cause (34.48\%) is incorrect logic underlying the update computation, particularly in terms of improper call sequence and improper boundary condition handling.}